P2333/Adaptive-Diversity-Promoting/README.md

 Tianyu Pang, Kun Xu, Chao Du, Ning Chen and Jun Zhu

+## News (2020.6.28)

+An updated version of code with better performance and written in PyTorch will be released soon.

 ## Environment settings and libraries we used in our experiments

 This project is tested under the following environment settings: